josephletobar/lane-assist-system/README.md

 # Lane Assist System

 A lane detection system built for deployment in an RV, assisting with real-time lane tracking and departure alerts.
 It supports both traditional computer vision and deep learning approaches, depending on available compute.
+> This repository contains the lane detection module I developed as part of a larger RV automation project.
+> The full system integrated multiple subsystems (sensors, control logic, UI), but this repo highlights my contributions in computer vision and deep learning for real-time lane tracking.

 - **Traditional CV Mode**
   Uses OpenCV techniques like Canny edge detection, perspective transforms, and Hough lines for efficient lane detection.